-All in one buying guide for motorcycle helmets in India
+Motorcycle helmet in India – All in one buying guide

 Getting your Trinity Audio player ready...

-Long story short – We want to make your motorcycle helmet buying decision on the right track and the right product in this overloaded information era.
+Long story short – We want to make your motorcycle helmets buying decision on the right track and the right product in this overloaded information era with different helmet types, rules, safety standards and much more in India.

-There is no need to explain what a helmet is and whether it is mandatory.
-We all know without a helmet how fatal it can be when an accident happens.
+There is no need to explain what motorcycle helmets are and whether it is mandatory.
+We all know that without a helmet, an accident can be fatal.
 According to the Ministry of Road Transport and Highways (MoRTH), there were 1,15,188 road accidents in India in 2022, resulting in 4,12,439 fatalities.
 Of these fatalities, 32,460 were motorcyclists.
 This means that motorcyclists accounted for about 8% of all road fatalities in India in 2022.

 In this digital era, there is a lot of information regarding each topic, making our choices more confusing while buying.
 We need clarity and knowledge of marketing and sales tactics used by dealers, showrooms, etc., to make the right helmet-buying choice.
 So we at Bikeleague want to help you make your buying decision on the right track and with the right product.
 Before that, you need to know some safety tips for bike helmets.